-In the art of perfume composition, certain raw materials occupy a special place.
-Coming from nature, they have become pillars of olfactory creation, both for their aromatic richness and for the emotions they evoke.
+In the art of composing a perfume, certain raw materials hold a special place.
+Originating from nature, they have become pillars of olfactive creation, both for their aromatic richness and the emotions they evoke.

-The rose, the true queen of gardens, embodies femininity and gentleness.
-Rosa Centifolia (or May rose) or Rosa Damascena (or Damask rose), depending on its treatment, it reveals notes that are sometimes fresh, sometimes honeyed or spicy.
+The rose, a true queen of gardens, embodies femininity and softness.
+Whether it's Rosa Centifolia (or May rose) or Rosa Damascena (or Damask rose), its notes can be fresh, honeyed, or spicy depending on how it's treated.
 The iris, refined and discreet, is distinguished by its powdery side.
-It does not come from the flower itself, but from its rhizome, dried for a long time, then carefully processed.
-Its elegant and tenacious fragrance gives the creations a noble character.
+It does not come from the flower itself, but from its rhizome, which is dried for a long time and then carefully processed.
+Its elegant and persistent fragrance gives creations a noble character.

 Another essential icon: tuberose.
-Exuberant, sensual, almost hypnotic, it leaves an unforgettable, opulent trail.
-It has always seduced perfume houses looking for a bold and intense signature.
+Exuberant, sensual, almost hypnotic, it leaves an unforgettable opulent trail.
+It has always attracted perfume houses looking for a bold and intense signature.

-These plant-based ingredients are often extracted using complex techniques, ranging from distillation to solvent extraction, to preserve their richness.
-They are not mere additions: they form the backbone of many compositions, giving them depth, texture, and personality.
+These plant ingredients are often extracted using complex techniques, ranging from distillation to solvent extraction, to preserve all their richness.
+They are not mere additions: they form the backbone of many compositions, lending them depth, relief, and personality.

 The greatest perfumes find their soul in these botanical treasures.
 Carefully crafted, they give birth to unique fragrances, both timeless and profoundly modern.